ErikGartner/trellostats/README.md

 To work properly trollop needs to be modified to set request limit of action from 50 to 1000.

+You also needs to create a backup folde were the raw actions are stored.

 Example settings.json:
 ```json
 {